-This is often an area of confusion as many people who have spousal support issued for an indefinite duration, erroneously assume that they are entitled to spousal support for life.
+This is often an area of confusion as many people who have spousal support issued for an indefinite duration erroneously assume that they are entitled to spousal support for life.
 This is far from true.

 According to the court in Bradenkamp v.
-Bradenkamp, 2020 BCSC 730 the fact that the husband was ordered to pay support for an indefinite duration did not mean it was permanent.
+Bradenkamp, 2020 BCSC 730, the fact that the husband was ordered to pay support for an indefinite duration did not mean it was permanent.
 In the words of Shergill J., “In my view, more than a reasonable period of time had transpired between the parties’ separation and November 6, 2017.
 Indefinite does not mean permanent; it simply refers to an order for support without a time limit at the time it is made.”

-The husband paid spousal support to his first wife from April 1995 and in September 2017, he applied to terminate his spousal support obligation.
+The husband paid spousal support to his first wife from April 1995, and in September 2017, he applied to terminate his spousal support obligation.
 The wife received about $30,00 per year in spousal support and over $700,000 in spousal support payments from the husband between August 1994 and November 2017.

 The court found that even though the parties’ relationship ended over 26 years ago, the wife had made very little effort toward becoming economically self-sufficient.
 It found that the evidence did not support a finding of continued entitlement to spousal support on a compensator or needs basis.

-The takeaway from this is, do not mistake your indefinite support order for a lifetime award of spousal support.
+The takeaway from this is, that do not mistake your indefinite support order for a lifetime award of spousal support.

 If you need any help with family law matters, contact AP Family Law firm in Scarborough, Pickering, Markham, and Toronto.
 You can call us at (905) 492-7662 or email us at [email protected] to schedule a consultation.